-It is important to note that these are guidelines and if:
+It is important to note that these are quidelines and if:

-- there are extenuating circumstances that have resulted in negative behaviours; - 2. a student has special educational needs; and/ or - 3. there is a significant period of positive behaviour since the previous negative behaviour;
+- 1. there are extenuating circumstances that have resulted in negative behaviours; - 2. a student has special educational needs; and/ or - 3. there is a significant period of positive behaviour since the previous negative behaviour;

-then these factors will be taken into account and any decision to withdraw or maintain 'Good Standing' will be at the discretion of the principal.
+then these factors will be considered and any decision to withdraw or maintain 'Good Standing' will be at the discretion of the principal.